Arizona Focus Group Sees Trump's Crime Attack On Biden As 'Far From Reality'

 Courtney, an undecided voter who hadn't yet seen the ad, called it "typical political campaigning" and "extremist," not a "middle of the road thing."

 During the focus group and in a follow-up interview days later, Courtney, a white woman who's 47, seemed vulnerable to a political message about crime.
-She told a story about a dangerous neighbor and mentioned other, specific crime-related anecdotes.
+She told a story about a dangerous neighbor and mentioned other specific crime-related anecdotes.

 But she said her concern about a potential increase in crime was not because of Biden, but because of the downturn in the economy and those suffering from a decline in mental health as a result of being in quarantine from the coronavirus pandemic.